Western Medical Acupuncture

 DOES IT WORK?

-Acupuncture does not work for everyone; about 7 in 10 people will gain varying degrees of relief.
-Whether you believe in acupuncture or not seems to make no difference to the result of your treatment.
+Acupuncture does not work for everyone; symptoms improve in about 70% of people.
+Belief in acupuncture seems to make no difference to the result of your treatment.

 WHAT WILL IT COST?

 The initial session will take up to 1 hr to allow time for a full history and examination.
 Subsequent sessions last 30-45 minutes.

 Acupuncture has very few side effects and any that occur are usually minor.
 During acupuncture the body releases endorphins, natural chemicals which can relieve tight muscles, aches and pains and increase feelings of well-being.
 Some people feel tired after a session and we advise that you do not drive immediately following the first treatment.
 Some symptoms may not show signs of improving straight away and this will be monitored at each session.
 Acupuncture needles are sterile and are disposed of safely after each use so there is no risk of transmitting disease.

 Improvement may be permanent or where there is physical damage e.g. in osteoarthritis, treatment may need to be repeated every so often to keep pain free.

 WHAT CAN ACUPUNCTURE TREAT?

 Here are a few common conditions that I have treated:-

 migraine, whiplash, arthritis, irritable bowel syndrome, painful or irregular periods and menopausal symptoms.